Into the Fog: Evaluating Robustness of Multiple Object Tracking: Related Work

 \subsection{Adverse Weather Datasets}

-The availability of datasets with adverse weather conditions is crucial for improving MOT model robustness.
-While several works release such datasets (see~\cref{tab:weathdatasets}), especially in the AD domain, they still face limitations and need more diversity.
-The real-world BDD100K~\cite{BDD100k} dataset, recorded from car dashcams, includes some videos with adverse weather conditions but suffers from camera shaking and low image contrast.
+Availability of datasets with adverse weather conditions is crucial for improving MOT model robustness.
+While several works release such datasets (see Tab.~\ref{tab:weathdatasets}), especially in the AD domain, they still face limitations and need more diversity.
+The real-world BDD100K~\cite{BDD100k} dataset, recorded from car dashcams, includes video footage of adverse weather conditions but suffers from issues, such as camera shaking, poor image quality, and does not contain foggy videos.
 The DAWN~\cite{dawn} dataset, composed from web sources, offers diverse images of fog, rain, snow and sand, but lacks video sequences necessary for tracking purposes.
-Among AD datasets, such as KITTI~\cite{KITTI}, NuScenes~\cite{nuscenes}, Waymo Open~\cite{waymo}, Cityscapes~\cite{Cityscapes}, Oxford RobotCar~\cite{RobotCar}, CADC~\cite{CADC} and DENSE~\cite{dense}, only the last one has foggy images.
-While all of them provide range data sufficient for fog rendering, only the first three offer MOT annotations.
-Moreover, these datasets are constrained to specific camera positions typical for the AD domain.
-Fully synthetic FRIDA~\cite{FRIDA} and FRIDA2~\cite{FRIDA2} datasets provide foggy scenes captured from the driver's perspective, but they are designed to address dehazing problems and do not contain videos sequences, making them unsuitable for MOT tasks.
-CARLA~\cite{carla} simulator is a constantly growing open-source platform for AD research, offering a realistic synthetic environment for testing and developing AD models across various scenarios, including foggy and rainy conditions.
-However, the Omni-MOT dataset~\cite{omnimot}, which was derived from CARLA and created for tracking purposes, does not provide foggy scenarios.
-The MOTSynth~\cite{motsynth} dataset, generated from the Grand Theft Auto V (GTA-V) computer game, aims to solve tracking problems but lacks variation in fog intensity levels.
+Among datasets for autonomous driving (AD), such as KITTI~\cite{KITTI}, NuScenes~\cite{nuscenes}, Waymo Open~\cite{waymo}, Cityscapes~\cite{Cityscapes}, Oxford RobotCar~\cite{RobotCar}, CADC~\cite{CADC} and DENSE~\cite{dense}, only the last one has foggy images.
+While all of them provide range data sufficient for fog rendering, only the first three offer MOT annotations, and they all are constrained to specific camera positions typical for the AD domain.
+Fully synthetic FRIDA~\cite{FRIDA} and FRIDA2~\cite{FRIDA2} datasets, which provide foggy scenes, are also captured from the driver's perspective.
+They are designed to address dehazing problems and do not contain videos, which makes them unsuitable for MOT tasks.
+CARLA~\cite{carla} is a constantly growing open-source simulator for AD research that offers a realistic synthetic environment for testing and developing AD models across various scenarios, including foggy and rainy conditions.
+However, the fully synthetic Omni-MOT dataset~\cite{omnimot}, which was derived from CARLA and created for tracking purposes, does not include foggy scenarios.
+The MOTSynth~\cite{motsynth} dataset, generated from the Grand Theft Auto V (GTA-V) computer game, aims to address tracking problems in various scenarios but lacks variation in fog intensity and scene diversity.
+Moreover, MOTSynth is fully synthetic, that only widens the gap with reality compared to our semi-synthetic approach.